 Topics are determined from time to time by students in consultation with their lecturer.
 Students are permitted to choose topics which interest them and pursue those topics in depth either individually or in small groups.
-The basic framework is federal constitutional law, though special interests outside this area may be catered for.
-Taught on a seminar basis; ie each student presents a research paper on his or her topic to the rest of the class for discussion.
+The basic framework is federal constitutional law, though special interests outside this area may be catered for Taught on a seminar basis; ie each student presents a research paper on his or her topic to the rest of the class for discussion.

-Students who have completed 90.231 are not permitted to take this subject for credit.
+Students who have completed 90.231 Australian Constitutional Law or 90.2322 Advanced Constitutional Law are not permitted to take this subject for credit.

-90.2332 Comparative Constitutional Law
+90.244 Comparative Constitutional Law